-As a dual emolinem course, students must adhere to an Felli Conege NOW course expectations
+As a dual enrollment course, students must adhere to all Penn College NOW course expectations and demonstrate proficiency in reading.

 COURSE NAME D.F.
-CREDIT

-L2 Engineering & Robotics (91170) 1.3 2.0
+CREDIT L2 Engineering & Robotics (91170) 1.3 2.0

 This course is the second of three double period courses required for the completion of the CTE Engineering and Robotics program.
 This course begins where Level 1 Automation and Controls ended.
 Students will learn AC and DC circuit analysis, computer circuit simulation, robotics, capacitance, pneumatics, hydraulics, motor control, PLC programming, mechanical drives, and digital electronics.